Anastasius I Dicorus: Accession

-Following the death of Zeno (491), there is strong evidence that many Roman citizens wanted an emperor who was an Orthodox Christian and a Roman proper.
-In the weeks following Zeno's death, crowds gathered in Constantinople chanting "Give the Empire an Orthodox Emperor!"
+In the weeks following the death of Zeno (491), crowds gathered in the Hippodrome of Constantinople and demanded a Chalcedonian and properly Roman successor, chanting "Give the Empire an Orthodox emperor!
+Give the Empire a Roman Emperor!"
 Under such pressure, Ariadne, Zeno's widow, turned to Anastasius.
 Anastasius was in his sixties at the time of his ascension to the throne.
-It is noteworthy that Ariadne chose Anastasius over Zeno's brother Longinus, who was arguably the more logical choice; this upset the Isaurians.
-It was also not appreciated by the circus factions, the Blues and the Greens.
-These groups combined aspects of street gangs and political parties and had been patronised by Longinus.
-The Blues and Greens subsequently repeatedly rioted, causing serious loss of life and damage.
+Ariadne chose Anastasius over Zeno's brother Longinus, which upset the Isaurians.
+Once he took office, Anastasius exiled Longinus and purged a number of Isaurians officials from government.
 Religiously, Anastasius' sympathies were with the Monophysites.
-Consequently, as a condition of his rule, the Patriarch of Constantinople required that he pledge not to repudiate the Council of Chalcedon.
+Consequently, as a condition of his accession, the patriarch of Constantinople required that he pledge not to repudiate the Council of Chalcedon.

 Ariadne married Anastasius on 20 May 491, shortly after his accession on 11 April.
-He gained popular favour by a judicious remission of taxation, in particular by abolishing the hated tax on receipts which was mostly paid by the poor.
-He displayed great vigour and energy in administering the affairs of the Empire.
+He gained popular favour by a judicious remission of taxation, in particular by abolishing the hated tax on receipts, which was mostly paid by the poor.
+He displayed great vigour and energy in administering the affairs of the empire.
 His reforms improved the empire's tax base and pulled it from financial depression and bleak morale.
 By the end of his reign, it is claimed that the treasury had 320,000 lb gold reserve.

+Not long after his accession, the circus factions caused riots and set fires around the Hippodrome.
+Though its exact cause is unclear, the riot was pacified when Anastasius replaced the city prefect Julian with his brother-in-law Secundinus.